Before you see your doctor, refer to this list of questions to help you describe your symptoms. Write down your answers.

 - When did you start to notice your problem?

 - Are your symptoms persistent or off and on?

-- Is it worse at different times of day?
+- Is it worse at different times of the day?

 - What makes the problem better? (medicine, activity level, food, etc.)

-- Do certain things aggravate your symptoms or make it worse? (activity, food, stress, weather, position, etc.)
+- Do certain things aggravate your symptoms or make them worse? (activity, food, stress, weather, position, etc.)

 - Is it associated with any other symptoms or conditions?